 5. It does not seem to be big differences between the day of the week to watch the complete video ad.

 6. Returning visitors show more likely to watch video ads than new visitors.

 7. Users are more patient finishing to watch a pre-roll ad than waiting for a video ad to load.

 8. One third of users adandon the ads during the first quarter, and the other twho third abandon the ad later than the first quarter.

 Content is the king.
-But content is not enought to achieve our targets.
+But content is not enough but itself to achieve our goals.